svmgrg/bibtex_alternative/README.md

 # bibtex_alternative

-A very simple LaTeX package, called **dumbib** for bibliography management.
+A minimalistic LaTeX package, called **dumbib** for bibliography management.

 This repository contains
 - the dumbib LaTeX package ``.sty`` file